sam-eng/songs-and-hate-speech/README.md

 Samantha worked on genius.py, creating song-info-final.txt and the csv files with tweets with tweets matched with song lyric n-grams.

-Domnica worked on training.py and classifier.py and creating the pickled files, models, and actually running the system.
+Domnica worked on training.py (our modified version), code.py(Python3 version of Davidson et al.) and classifier.py and creating the pickled files, models, and actually running the system.